 The FastBack Gear Belt is what superheroes use when they ride recumbents with mesh seats.
 You, too, can ride superheroically with the ability to attach bags with 1" buckles (like the 70LS and Double Century) to seats that were previously impossible to mount upon.
-14 different attachment points allow you to clip on FastBack accessories in readily accessible areas where you want them to be.
-No matter your seat, the Gear Belt will look like a natural fit.
+14 different attachment points allow you to clip on FastBack accessories in readily accessible areas where you want them to be. *Almost* no matter your seat, the Gear Belt will look like a natural fit (see "Additional Info below").
 Need that kryptonite on hand?
 How about that bat spray nearby?
 Maybe you just want a couple extra bladders.
 Whatever the case, the FastBack Gear Belt lets you ride farther and ride faster.

 If attaching a Fastback 4.0 pack, simply slip the top strap of the 4.0 through one of the horizontally oriented straps on the Gear Belt.
 The way the 4.0 strap works, the tensioner on the male part of the buckle would be on the inside and impossible to reach if was clipped directly to a buckle on the Gear Belt.
 The 70LS and Double Century bags work with an add on buckle right on the Gear Belt.
 Remember, the 70LS and Double Century can now hold 3 liter bladders, so a 4.0 isn't required if you want to hold 3 liters.